e-gun/HipparchiaGoServer/INSTRUCTIONS/CUSTOMIZATION.md

 # Customizing an instillation

-If you edit the file named `hgs-prolix-conf.json` in the folder `.config` within your home folder, you can override a number of built-in defaults.
+If you edit the file named `options.json` in the folder `.config/HipparchiaGoServer` within your home folder, you can override a number of built-in defaults.
 You need to get `PGLogin` right.
 The password is the most important part.
 The other values should be correct at their defaults.

 One-time overrides are available by setting flags when launching `HipparchiaGoServer`.
 Try running `HipparchiaGoServer -h` to see them.